spakai/service_mesh_demo/README.md

 # Service Mesh Demo

 This repository demonstrates a simple service mesh scenario using Consul for service discovery.
+The configuration enables Consul Connect with mutual TLS so service-to-service traffic is encrypted.
 Two Flask services are provided and orchestrated using Docker Compose.

 ## Prerequisites